cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 ctx       sdk.Context
 ```

-And yes, you can spread the suite's methods to different files, so as to keep consistent naming for your test files.
+You can spread the suite's methods to different files, so as to keep consistent naming for your test files.

-Come test time, `go test` will find the suite because you add a [_regular_ test](https://github.com/cosmos/cosmos-sdk/blob/9e1ec7b/x/bank/keeper/keeper_test.go#L1241-L1243) that initializes the suite and runs it.
-The test suite is then automatically initialized with its [`SetupTest`](https://github.com/cosmos/cosmos-sdk/blob/9e1ec7b/x/bank/keeper/keeper_test.go#L96) function, via its parent `suite` class.
+When testing, `go test` will find the suite because you add a [_regular_ test](https://github.com/cosmos/cosmos-sdk/blob/9e1ec7b/x/bank/keeper/keeper_test.go#L1241-L1243) that initializes the suite and runs it.
+The test suite is then automatically initialized with its [`SetupTest`](https://github.com/cosmos/cosmos-sdk/blob/9e1ec7b/x/bank/keeper/keeper_test.go#L96) function via its parent `suite` class.
 After that, all the methods of the test suite are run.

 ### Accommodate your code

-1. To get the compilation error out of the way, for the basic tests that do not require integration, you can add an empty bank keeper on `func setupKeeper(t testing.TB)`:
+1. To get the compilation error out of the way, for basic tests that do not require integration you can add an empty bank keeper on `func setupKeeper(t testing.TB)`:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/872366cd/x/checkers/keeper/keeper_test.go#L35]
     keeper := keeper.NewKeeper(